 The LCC is primarily based in Seoul’s Gimpo International Airport, which none of the other member airlines currently serve.
 Eastar’s entry into U-Fly therefore expands the alliance’s reach in South Korea, including destinations such as Cheongju and Gunsan.

 Kim noted slot constraints was a big factor for Eastar joining U-Fly, as it highlighted the need to join forces with like-minded partners in order to grow operations – a sentiment shared by U-Fly’s chief executive Andrew Cowen.

 “We’ve got an ever-growing demand for new destinations across our customer base and the majority of our passengers are between the ages of 20 to 35 [who value low fares],” said Cowen to Business Traveller Asia-Pacific.

 “As you might expect, that demographic likes to travel so this has encouraged us to come together as the U-Fly Alliance.
 We can grow our networks and customer offerings faster than we can grow our [individual] airlines.”

 However, Cowen noted the possibility of long-haul routes from other members was still some way off.

 “We’re very happy that Lucky Air is a member of the alliance but you have to realise that it is the largest LCC amongst the group.
 So it’s natural for them to start thinking about how they might expand their markets further by going into long haul,” said Cowen.

-“For the other members, long-haul LCC services is a potential opportunity but it is a very big step.
+“For the other members, long-haul LCC services are a potential opportunity but that is a very big step.
 You would only consider taking that step when you reach a certain size and have the full capability to execute it.”

-“There’s really only two LCC alliances and they exist in this part of the world,” said Greenway.
-“I think it’s early days, but as an emerging trend, there’s a huge amount of opportunity that can lead to destination growth as well as cost savings.
+“There are really only two LCC alliances and they exist in this part of the world,” he said.
+“I think it’s early days, but as an emerging trend there’s a huge amount of opportunity that can lead to destination growth as well as cost savings.”

 For more information, visit uflyalliance.com